 There are many beautiful wildflower meadows located along the Broken Top Trail.
 On of my favorite views of Broken Top is seen from the Broken Top Trail.

-This image of Broken Top was captured on a stunning, still morning after countless days of scouting.
+This fine art photograph of Broken Top was captured on a stunning, still morning after countless days of scouting.
 Rugged yet placid, it is an excellent representation of Broken Top and this amazing area of the Oregon Cascades.
 Technically, Broken Top is located within the Three Sisters Wilderness but Broken Top has a very different feel than the Western part of the Three Sisters Wilderness Area.
 Below is another image of Broken Top, taken from a different spur of the Broken Top Trail.

 The Western side of the Three Sisters Wilderness Area is very different than the eastern side.
 The Western side receives much more precipitation and has more lush meadow areas.
 Below is one of my favorite wildflower meadows in the western half of the three Sisters Wilderness Area, located near the Obsidian trail head.
 I discovered this particular meadow in the Three Sisters Wilderness Area while backpacking with several friends.
 It is entitled, “Serpentine Stream”.
 It was was sprinkled with hundreds of thousands of wildflowers.
 One of the more amazing sites I’ve seen in Oregon!

 All of these Bend area wildflower photos are available as fine art prints and all of them were captured with the large format 4×5 film camera that I use to capture all of my fine art prints.
 For more information about my work, please browse through this site and if you are interested in purchasing a print, please do not hesitate to call me at 541-610-4815.